 A delicious fish soup made with smoked haddock, potatoes, stock, cream and parsley.
 Serve small portions as a starter or double the quantity and serve as a hearty main course.

 - 400 g natural smoked haddock, (roughly) filleted on the skin

 - 2 large potatoes, peeled and cut into 2cm pieces

 - 2 large onions, peeled and finely chopped

 - salt and freshly ground black pepper

 - 4 tbsp chopped fresh parsley

-- 1 x 200g tin good quality sweetcorn, well drained
+- 200 g good quality sweetcorn, well drained

 - Place the milk, water and stock cubes into a medium saucepan and bring to a simmer.

-- Add the haddock fillet and gently poach for 2-3 minutes to just cook, the lift out with a slotted spoon and reserve.
+- Add the haddock fillet and gently poach for 2-3 minutes to just cook, then lift out with a slotted spoon and reserve.

 - Add the potatoes, onions, garlic and anchovy essence and gently simmer for 10-15 minutes until the spuds are cooked.

-- Meanwhile flake the partially cooked fish off the skin, leaving in nice chunks.
+- Meanwhile, flake the partially cooked fish off the skin, leaving it in nice chunks.

-- Once the potatoes are cooked, mix the flour and butter together well and whisk a little at a time into the simmering potatoes and onions, until nicely thickened, cook for 1 minute.
+- Once the potatoes are cooked, mix the flour and butter well and whisk a little of it at a time into the simmering potatoes and onions until nicely thickened, then cook for 1 minute.

 - Season well, then add the parsley, sweetcorn, cream and cooked haddock and stir through, and simmer for 30 seconds.